 People and community are at the core of our business operations.
-Our teams at CHF BC, COHO and the Community Land Trust are a group of talented professionals who all play a role in delivering outcomes consistent with the mission and vision of CHF BC.
+Our teams at CHF BC, COHO and the Community Land Trust are a group of talented professionals who all play a role in delivering the community comes consistent with the mission and vision of CHF BC.

-We aspire for a diverse and inclusive workplace that creates opportunities to staff to reach their full potential.
+We aspire for iverse and inclusive workplace that creates opportunities for staff to reach their full potential.
 We are a Living Wage Employer and believe in paying fair wages to our employees and fostering good working conditions.
-CHF BC and COHO employees are organized by Unifor Local 3000.
-We enjoy a strong working relationship with the trade union movement.

-Our 128 staff are engaged across our operations, working virtually, from our offices in Vancouver and Victoria, or at co-op sites across Metro Vancouver and Greater Victoria.
+Our 128 staff are engaged in across our operations working virtually, from our offices in Vancouver and Victoria with many at co-op sites across Metro Vancouver and Vancouver Island